 While they may not compare with the high-end pianos from other names on this list, like Yamaha, they also cost a fraction of the price.
 The superb price-to-performance ratio, however, makes Casio one of the number-one choices for students and casual players in the world.

-Notable digital piano: Casio Privia Pro PX-560 (link to check the price at Sweetwater)
+Notable digital piano: Casio Privia Pro PX-560

 For piano players who want to go a little further without stepping too far into synthesizer territory, this Privia attempts to create a perfect balance of both worlds.